PeacePeters/Predictive-Analytics-for-Business/diamond-price-prediction/README.md

    + price = -5269 + 413 * 1.5 + 158.1 * 3 + 454 * 5

    - price = $10,094.80

+## Visualize the Data

+- Plot 1 - Plot the data for the diamonds in the database, with carat on the x-axis and price on the y-axis.

+* Plot 2 - Plot the data for the diamonds for which you are predicting prices with carat on the x-axis and predicted price on the y-axis.

+   + Note: You can also plot both sets of data on the same chart in different colors.

++ What strikes you about this comparison?
+After seeing this plot, do you feel confident in the model’s ability to predict prices?